fengyilin118/ABEA-HLS/README.md

  ## Kernel

-In this work, we target Xilinx VU9P offered by Amazon AWS F1 instance.
-The FPGA configuration file is in the binary directory.
+In this work, we target Xilinx VU9P offered by Amazon AWS F1 instance. **The FPGA configuration file is in the [binary directory](https://github.com/fengyilin118/ABEA-HLS/tree/main/binary)**.
+The details of HLS code will be updated later.

 The host calls two kinds of kernels implemented in the configuration file.

 - `align_top_stream` for pipelined inter-read alignments; 2 instances are deployed named as _align_top_stream_1_ and _align_top_stream_2_.
 - `align_top_stream_no_group` for ultra-long read alignments; 1 instance is deployed named as _align_top_stream_no_group_1_.